Indecent exposure

 Indecent exposure is the deliberate public exposure by a person of a portion of their body in a manner contrary to local standards of appropriate behavior.
 Laws and social attitudes regarding indecent exposure vary significantly in different countries.
 It ranges from outright prohibition of the exposure of any body parts other than the hands or face to prohibition of exposure of certain body parts, such as the genital area, buttocks or breasts.

 Decency is generally judged by the standards of the local community, which are seldom codified in specifics in law.
 Such standards may be based on religion, morality or tradition, or justified on the basis of "necessary to public order".
 Non-sexual exhibitionism or public nudity is sometimes considered indecent exposure.
-If sexual acts are performed, with or without an element of nudity, this can be considered gross indecency in some jurisdictions, which is usually a more serious criminal offence (historically, gross indecency statutes often did not specifically define the crime itself, leaving this up to the determination of courts; in practice, gross indecency was used primarily to criminalize sexual activity between men that fell short of sodomy laws, though present-day statutes vary).
+If sexual acts are performed, with or without an element of nudity, this can be considered gross indecency in some jurisdictions, which is usually a more serious criminal offence.
 In some countries, exposure of the body in breach of community standards of modesty is also considered to be public indecency.

 The legal and community standards of what states of undress constitute indecent exposure vary considerably and depend on the context in which the exposure takes place.
 These standards have also varied over time, making the definition of indecent exposure a complex topic.